Mike Sullivan (Wyoming politician): 1986 election

-On January 16, 1986, Sullivan announced that he was considering running for the Democratic gubernatorial nomination.
-Former state Senator Bill Rector stated that "I think Mike [Sullivan] would be a good candidate" after he dropped out of the Democratic gubernatorial primary.
-On March 20, Sullivan announced that he would seek the Democratic nomination at a press conference inside his house in Casper, Wyoming.
+On January 16, 1986, Sullivan said that he was considering running for the Democratic gubernatorial nomination.
+Former state Senator Bill Rector stated, "I think Mike [Sullivan] would be a good candidate," after he dropped out of the Democratic gubernatorial primary.
+On March 20, Sullivan announced that he would seek the Democratic nomination at a press conference inside his house in Casper.

-Teno Roncalio, who served in the United States House of Representatives, supported Sullivan and was selected to serve as a honorary chairman of his campaign.
-Charles Brown, the director of KTWO-TV News, was selected to serve as Sullivan's campaign manager.
+Teno Roncalio, who served in the United States House of Representatives, supported Sullivan and was selected as an honorary chairman of his campaign.
+Charles Brown, the director of KTWO-TV News, was selected as Sullivan's campaign manager.
 On June 6, Sullivan filed to run for the Democratic gubernatorial nomination.
-In the Democratic primary Sullivan defeated Pat McGuire, Keith Goodenough, and Al Hamburg after spending $102,219.
+In the primary, Sullivan defeated Pat McGuire, Keith Goodenough, and Al Hamburg after spending $102,219.

-On September 3, Bryan Sharratt, a former candidate in the 1982 Senate election, was selected to replace Brown as Sullivan's campaign manager after Brown was assigned as the campaign's media coordinator.
-In the general election he defeated Republican nominee Pete Simpson after spending $192,917.
-Sullivan did not expect to win the election according to Joseph Meyer.
-He was the first person from Casper to win Wyoming's gubernatorial election since Bryant Butler Brooks won in 1906.
+On September 3, Bryan Sharratt, a former candidate in the 1982 Senate election, was selected as Sullivan's campaign manager after Brown was assigned as the campaign's media coordinator.
+In the general election, Sullivan defeated Republican nominee Pete Simpson after spending $192,917.
+Sullivan did not expect to win the election, according to Joseph Meyer.
+He was the first person from Casper to win Wyoming's gubernatorial election since Bryant Butler Brooks in 1906.

 1990 election

-Citizens for Sullivan was registered on December 7, 1989, by Marilyn Lyle and Mark Gifford, who met with Sullivan although he stated that it was not a campaign announcement, in order to allow campaign donations to be sent to Sullivan.
+Citizens for Sullivan was registered on December 7, 1989, by Marilyn Lyle and Mark Gifford, who met with Sullivan to allow campaign donations to be sent to him, although he stated that it was not a campaign announcement.
 He waited until after the passage of the 1991–1992 budget as he stated that doing so before its passage would politicize the budget.
-He announced his reelection campaign on May 1, 1990, and defeated Ron Clingman in the Democratic primary after raising $142,559 and spending $115,966.
+He announced his reelection campaign on May 1, 1990.
+He defeated Ron Clingman in the Democratic primary after raising $142,559 and spending $115,966.
 Richard Lindsey was his campaign manager.

-The Republicans blamed their defeat in the 1986 election on the primary which had seven candidates that divided the loyalty of the party.
-The Wyoming Republican Party's central committee held a meeting in 1989 to reduce the size of the primary field of candidates.
+Mark Hughes, chair of the Wyoming Republican Party, blamed their defeat in the 1986 election on the primary which had seven candidates that divided the loyalty of the party.
+The Republican's central committee held a meeting in 1989 to reduce the size of the primary field of candidates.
 Mary Mead won the Republican nomination after every candidate except for Nyla Murphy dropped out and endorsed her.
 Sullivan participated in five debates against Mead.
-He defeated Mead with Mark Hughes, the chair of the Wyoming Republican Party, stating that it was a landslide victory.
-Sullivan's margin of victory was the largest for any governor in Wyoming's history at the time.
+He defeated Mead and Sullivan's margin of victory was the largest for any governor in Wyoming's history at the time.
 Mead spent $702,105 during the campaign while Sullivan spent $310,030.